- About UNK

 TSLC Vision: Live, Learn, Connect, Succeed

 Besides the associations made through the living community and shared classes, Thompson Scholars are provided other opportunities to connect at UNK.
-All freshmen Thompson Scholars are assigned a mentor who is academically a sophomore or above; these mentors are also Thompson Scholars who live within the Mantor Hall community.
+All 1st-year Thompson Scholars are assigned a mentor who is academically a second-year or above; these mentors are also Thompson Scholars who live within the Mantor Hall community.
 TSLC Mentors play an integral support role in giving academic advice, connecting scholars to UNK resources, and building relationships.

 The Thompson Scholars Learning Community also delivers social and academic programming for the community members; some programs are required for students based on academic level.
 Using the TSLC mission as a guide, the TSLC staff intentionally plans social events and educational sessions that promote student engagement, leadership development, and involvement at UNK and beyond.
 Outside of the TSLC Program offerings, all Thompson Scholars are also invited to participate in the student organization, Thompson Scholars United (TSU), which helps all Thompson Scholars stay linked across academic levels at UNK.

 Thompson Scholars achieve success individually and as members of a community.
 Through learning community expectations, students practice fundamental skills such as time management, social development, academic success habits, professional communication, cultural awareness and civic responsibility.
-Opportunities with the TSLC such as serving as a Peer Academic Leader (PAL) for the freshmen seminar classes, guiding freshmen as a TSLC Mentor, and developing programs as officers in Thompson Scholars United (TSU) continue to foster leadership skills of Thompson Scholars.
+Opportunities with the TSLC such as serving as a Peer Academic Leader (PAL) for the freshmen seminar classes, guiding 1st-year students as a TSLC Mentor, and developing programs as officers in Thompson Scholars United (TSU) continue to foster leadership skills of Thompson Scholars.

 Fellow Thompson Scholars, mentors, peer academic leaders, staff, faculty, and administrators work collaboratively to support and challenge Thompson Scholars at UNK.
 As a result, the students in the UNK TSLC have achieved higher grade point averages than the UNK undergraduate grade point average each semester since the start of the TSLC Program.
 Additionally, statistics show that Thompson Scholars have remained enrolled in college and have graduated at higher rates than their non-Thompson peers at UNK.